henryc007/sql-rdbms-demo/README.md

 # sql-rdbms-demo

 This repository contains a web application that replicates a record store's inventory and sales tracking system.
-It utilizes a relational database management system (RDBMS) to store data, SQL for database queries, Flask for the backend server, and Jinja for the frontend templating.
+It utilizes a relational database to store data, SQL for database queries, Flask for the backend server, and Jinja for the frontend.

 ## Features